mwat56/sourceerror/README.md

 ## Purpose

-This small module offers the `ErrCodeLocation` error type that wraps another error instance, along with the file name, line number, and function name where the error occurred.
+This module offers the `ErrSource` error type that wraps another error instance, along with the file name, line number, and function name where the error occurred.

+All public fields should be considered R/O - there really isn't any reason to modify those fields apart from confusing yourself :-)
+The fields are as follows:

+	- `File`: The source file where the error was encountered.
+	- `Function`: The function wherein the error was encountered
+	- `Line`: The code line within the `File`.
+	- `Stack`: The call stack to where the error was created.

+The `ErrSource` methods `Error()` and `String()` mention another field

+	- `Error`: The string representation of the wrapped error.

-The `ErrCodeLocation` error can be used especially during development to help finding program errors.
+The `ErrSource` can be used especially during development to help finding problems in the source code.
-Once the source code is free of avoidable errors, one just sets the `NODEBUG` flag to true without having to change error handling at all.
+Once the source code is free of avoidable errors, one just sets the `NODEBUG` flag to `true` without having to change the source code otherwise.

 ## Installation